First of all, who are we?

-We are a group of young people aged 18 to 27 from six countries; Italy, Spain, Turkey, Lithuania, Norway and the UK.
+We are a group of young people aged 18 to 30 from six countries: Italy, Spain, Turkey, Lithuania, Norway and the UK.
 We gathered in Totland, on the Isle of Wight, along with our project and team leaders, to create a special experience together.

-This was the first day, some nerves and excitement!
+This was the first day – thus some nerves and excitement!
 We took part in ice breaking and team building activities.
-We moved around the room first with no communication, then with eye contact, creating possibilities for connection.
+We moved around the room, first with no communication, then with eye contact, creating possibilities for connection.
 We moved faster and then we danced in couples using spaghetti!
 Changing couples 3 times to work with different people.

-We had fun and celebrated our failures and enjoyments!
+We had fun and celebrated both our failures and achievements!
 We were beginning to form connections.

 Creating a portrait of Andres, our amazing chef!

 We then had lunch, delicious vegetarian food!
-For some this was a new experience, to eat no meat for just over a week was a challenge.
+For some this was a new experience and for some to eat no meat for just over a week was an enormous challenge.

 The afternoon was spent creating and beginning to relate to the theme of responsibility.